rohitshubham/big_data_1/assignment_1_801636/reports/Assignment-01-Deployment.md

 4. Consul for service discovery

 We will deploy the assignment in the same serial as above.
 Also, you will need root access to install components and run docker.
+All the docker images are by default pulled from `docker-hub` and run on `tag:latest`.

 ## 1.Mysimbdp-coredms